Tipps

 Why do I have to measure for three minutes?

-According to the rules of NFP, three minutes is the recommended measurement duration.
-If you are using Ovy for birth control, you should stick to this rule.
+According to the rules of the symptothermal method, three minutes is the recommended measurement duration.
 Women with irregular cycles in particular notice that they achieve a more “stable” curve with the 3-minute measured values.

 What happens if I have forgotten a measurement?